Getting Started with Projects

 Easily remove activities from a project in case you add an activity by mistake, or change your mind about how to organise projects.

-Open the project and click on Remove from Project.
+Open the project, hover over the three-dot menu and click on Remove from Project.

 From inside a project, activities are viewed and organised by status;